 Publisher Rocket Review: Will This Help You Sell More Books?
-(2019)
+(2022)

 4. AMS Keyword Search Feature

 Amazon’s native advertising system, AMS ads, can be incredibly powerful.
-One of my books currently sells 400 to 600 copies and makes over $2,400 per month all because of AMS ads.
+One of my books currently sells 400 to 600 copies and makes over $2,400 per month all because of Amazon ads.
 And the book was published over 10 years ago!

-But AMS ads can also be a huge waste of money if you don’t use them right.
+But book ads can also be a huge waste of money if you don’t use them right.

-Choosing which keywords to list your book under for your AMS ads is a similar process to choosing standard Amazon keywords.
+Choosing your target keywords to list your book under for your AMS ads is a similar process to choosing standard Amazon keywords.
 But there are other criteria that factor into a good AMS keyword, and Publisher Rocket’s AMS Keyword Search feature can help do the work for you.

 Just like the Keyword Search Tool, you’ll use the AMS Keyword Tool to search for your book’s topic, genre, subgenre, book idea, or some other phrase related to your book.
 But you can also search for phrases that your readers might use, like “Books like Ready Player One” or “similar authors to Ray Bradbury.”